Aeronique/honeypot-threat-research/reports/02_most_recent_cve.md

 | CISA KEV | Yes, added 2026/01/26 | CISA |
 | Ransomware | Unknown | Shodan CVEDB |

 **Observed activity:** **9 total events** across 4 active days.
-The first event appeared on 2026/02/01, 11 days after disclosure.
-Day 1 accounted for **6 of the 9 events**, the highest single-day count.
-The remaining 3 events were spread across 2026/02/04, 2026/02/06, and 2026/02/20.
+The first hit came on 2026/02/01, 11 days after disclosure.
+Six of the nine events happened on that first day.
+The remaining 3 were spread across 2026/02/04, 2026/02/06, and 2026/02/20.

-**Assessment:** This CVE was under two weeks old when the deployment started.
-Scanners were probing for it within 11 days of public disclosure.
-GreyNoise documented exploitation attempts from multiple countries starting within 18 hours of the original announcement.
-The CISA KEV addition on 2026/01/26 confirms real-world exploitation was already underway before this honeypot collected its first event.
-The low event count here is consistent with a niche target surface. `telnetd` is not common on modern internet-facing hosts, so scanning campaigns for this CVE reach fewer responding services than broader web application scans.
-The declining activity after day 1 may reflect reduced scanning cadence as automated tools moved on.
+**Assessment:** What I found interesting here is the speed.
+GreyNoise documented exploitation attempts starting within 18 hours of the original disclosure.
+CISA added it to the KEV catalog on 2026/01/26, six days after the patch dropped, which tells you real exploitation was happening fast.
+By the time my honeypot went live, scanners had already been active for nearly two weeks.
+The low event count makes sense too.
+Telnet is uncommon on modern internet-facing systems, so there are fewer targets to scan for compared to something like a web application vulnerability.

-**Defender note:** Patch to GNU InetUtils 2.7-2 or later.
-If `telnetd` is not needed, disable it entirely.
-If you manage embedded Linux devices, network appliances, or OT systems running older distributions, check whether `inetutils-telnetd` is installed.
-CISA's KEV deadline for federal agencies was 2026/02/16.
+**Defender note:** Patch to GNU InetUtils 2.7-2 or later, or disable `telnetd` entirely if you are not using it.
+This one is worth checking on older or embedded Linux systems where Telnet may still be running and easy to overlook.
+CISA's remediation deadline for federal agencies was 2026/02/16.

 ---